wgsl-tooling-wg/wesl-spec/Designing.md

 (TBD)

-This section will discuss some general design guidelines for WGSL enhancements.
+This section discusses some general design guidelines for creating new WGSL enhancements.

 ## Goals